Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 For ordinary people the frequency of fear is so high that it overlaps the frequency of love, this is basically the low level of consciousness within us.

-When we remain not conscious at all times, we might feel good or feel correct but in a completely negative or invalid mood.
+When we remain not conscious at all times, we might feel good but in a completely negative mood.

-Our consciousness is exactly the same as a musical note that we play correctly but at the wrong place in a particular song.
+Our consciousness is exactly the same as a chess move that we play correctly but at the wrong move in a particular game.

 Einstein, Heisenberg, Bell, Bohr, Newton and many other great inventors were not actually born geniuses.